M5YED/M5YED.github.io/README.md

 ## Installation & Setup

 1. **Initial Consultation**: We begin by understanding your needs and creating a tailored automation system.
+2. **Documentation**: We provide you with an overview of the system as well assetting clear expectations of the service we will provide to you and your cooperation in the project.
-2. **System Setup**: We provide a run-through/tutorial to guide you through the setup and ensure smooth integration.
+3. **System Setup**: We provide a run-through/tutorial to guide you through the setup and ensure smooth integration.
-3. **Ongoing Support**: We offer support services for troubleshooting and managing your automation system as needed.
+4. **Ongoing Support**: We offer support services for troubleshooting and managing your automation system as needed.

 ## License